loleg/lofos/README.md

 While there are plenty of individual community projects (e.g. [Segway Battery FAQ](http://www.spinfoot.com/SegwayBatteryFAQ.html)), there does not seem to be any wider effort underway to collect specifications about the power characteristics of personal mobility.
 Information such as the different ranges, top speeds, drive system (motor) power (wattage), maximum inclines, could be compiled and cross-referenced.

+[Public concerns](http://bridgeport.dailyvoice.com/news/hoverboard-fires-spark-concerns-about-electric-skateboards/610235/) about "electronic mobility aids" catching fire in transport that have led to bans on most [flight carriers](https://www.aircanada.com/en/news/151208.html) could also be potentially mitigated or better discussed publicly with access to comprehensive and accurate information about their engineering.

 **Public electric sockets**

 [PlugShare](http://www.plugshare.com/) ("the world's largest electric vehicle (EV) charging network with a database of 50,000+ charging stations" -[FAQ](http://faq.plugshare.com/article/7-why-should-i-use-plugshare)) connects EV users with charging locations.
 According to [data.gov](https://www.data.gov/energy/blog/who-uses-open-data), much of the data is sourced in the USA from the Energy Department's Application Programming Interface (API) for the [Alternative Fuels Data Center](http://www.afdc.energy.gov/locator/stations/).